FCTL3314/FCTL3314/README.md

 ### 📃 About

-Hello 👋, I'm Nikita, an active Fullstack Python / GoLang developer.
+Hi 👋, I'm Nikita - An active Fullstack developer / Project Manager.

-My path in development began in 2022, and since then I have been constantly learning new technologies, actively participating in various projects, while also working as full-time developer.
+My journey in development began in 2022, since then I have independently studied the necessary technologies and at the same time worked as a freelancer.
+In 2023, I managed to find a full-time job where I still work today.

+If you are interested in cooperation, please contact me :3

 ### 🎯 Projects